brucefan1983/CUDA-Programming/src/01-introduction/text.md

 ```
 Windows start -> Visual Studio 2019 -> x64 Native Tools Command Prompt for VS 2019
 ```
-In some cases, we need to have administrator rights, which can be achived by right clicking `x64 Native Tools Command Prompt for VS 2019` and choosing `more` and then `run as administrator`.
+In some cases, we need to have administrator rights, which can be achieved by right clicking `x64 Native Tools Command Prompt for VS 2019` and choosing `more` and then `run as administrator`.

 ## 1.4 Using the `nvidia-smi` program